ECASLab/approximate-matrix-accelerator/README.md

   * Matrix size
   * Data type
   * Operands
-* An comprehensive evaluation of the performance, design efficiency, and error.
+* A comprehensive evaluation of the performance, design efficiency, and error.
 More information in [report](test/hw-ops/measurements/processed)

-The design efficiency is a home-made figure of merit for comparing the PE design in terms of: *performance, number of operation, and resource ocupation*.
+The design efficiency is a home-made figure of merit for comparing the PE design in terms of: *performance, number of operations, and resource occupation*.

 To use the library, you can install the include in your project and use: